beehive-lab/TornadoVM/assembly/src/docs/9_PROFILER.md

 * *TOTAL_DRIVER_COMPILE_TIME*: Total compilation with the driver (once the OpenCL C code is generated, the time that the driver takes to generate the final binary, such as the PTX for NVIDIA).

-Then, for each task within a task-schedule, there are usually three timers:
+Then, for each task within a task-schedule, there are usually three timers, one device identifier and two data transfer metrics:

+* *DEVICE*: device name as provided by the OpenCL driver.
+* *TASK_COPY_IN_SIZE_BYTES*: size in bytes of total bytes copied-in for a given task.
+* *TASK_COPY_OUT_SIZE_BYTES*: size in bytes of total bytes copied-out for a given task.
 * *TASK_COMPILE_GRAAL_TIME*: time that takes to compile a given task with Graal.
 * *TASK_COMPILE_DRIVER_TIME*: time that takes to compile a given task with the OpenCL driver.
 * *TASK_KERNEL_TIME*: kernel execution for the given task (Java method).

 #### Note